Enhancing Novel View Synthesis via Geometry Grounded Set Diffusion: Conclusion

 \subsection{Implementation Details}

-\paragraph{Training Configuration.} The proposed \textit{ViewMorpher3D} framework is trained on packets consisting of $N+M$ frames, where $N$ denotes reference views and $M$ denotes target views.
-For the EUVS, Para-Lane, and DL3DV datasets, the packet length is fixed at $8$.
-For nuScenes, which includes $6$ cameras, the packet length is set to $12$ (i.e., $6$ reference and $6$ target views).
-For inference, the packet length is increased to $16$ for EUVS, Para-Lane, and DL3DV, and to $24$ for nuScenes.
-Training is performed on $4$ NVIDIA A100-80G GPUs with a total batch size of $4$ for approximately $40$K iterations.
+\paragraph{Training Configuration.} The proposed \name framework is trained on packets consisting of $N + M$ frames, where $N$ denotes the number of reference views and $M$ denotes target views.
+For the EUVS, Para-Lane, and DL3DV datasets, the packet length is fixed to $8$.
+For nuScenes, which contains $6$ cameras, we use a packet length of $12$ (i.e., $6$ reference and $6$ target views).
+During inference, the packet length is increased to $16$ for EUVS, Para-Lane, and DL3DV, and to $24$ for nuScenes.

-During classifier-free guidance (CFG) training, we apply a dropout rate of $15\%$ to both the C-map and camera pose.
+Training is conducted on four NVIDIA A100-80G GPUs with a total batch size of $4$, using approximately $40$K iterations.
+For classifier-free guidance (CFG), we apply a dropout rate of $15\%$ to both the C-map and camera pose inputs.
 At inference time, the CFG scale is set to $2.0$.
-All experiments are conducted at a resolution of $576 \times 1024$ pixels.
-Following DiFix3D~\cite{wu2025difix3d}, we fine-tune SD-Turbo by introducing a lower noise level ($\tau = 200$ instead of $\tau = 1000$) rather than applying random Gaussian noise.
+All experiments are performed at a resolution of $576 \times 1024$ pixels.
+Following DiFix3D~\cite{wu2025difix3d}, we fine-tune SD-Turbo using a reduced noise level ($\tau = 200$ instead of $\tau = 1000$), rather than introducing random Gaussian noise.

-Consistent with prior work~\cite{han2025extrapolated}, for EUVS and Para-Lane, we utilize dynamic masks provided by the datasets to exclude pixels corresponding to potentially movable objects during both training and evaluation.
-These regions are also omitted during the initialization of 3DGS.
-This strategy addresses the fact that training and evaluation sequences often correspond to different traversals of the same scene, which may contain varying dynamic objects (e.g., vehicles, pedestrians).
-For nuScenes, dynamic objects are retained during both training and evaluation.

-\paragraph{Reference View Selection.} To select the most relevant reference views for the target views, we compute a \textit{view overlap score} between each reference and target camera:

-where $v_i$ and $v_j$ denote the view directions of the $i^{\text{th}}$ and $j^{\text{th}}$ cameras, respectively, and $d(c_i, c_j)$ is the Euclidean distance between their camera centers, normalized by the maximum pairwise distance in the scene.
-The parameters $\alpha$ and $\beta$ control the relative importance of view alignment and spatial proximity.
-In all experiments, we set $\alpha = 0.8$ and $\beta = 0.2$.